philipcdavis/reactfordesign.github.io/src/posts/terminal.md

-## sudo run GoForthAndH4ck.exe
+## sudo GoForthAndH4ck.exe
-The terminal is a powerful application.
-It doesn't need to feel intimidating.
+The terminal is a powerful application but it doesn't need to feel intimidating.
 If you have questions about using the terminal, or just want some guidance getting set up, please **[reach out](https://twitter.com/philipcdavis)** to me.